swallowcamel/nancywiki/Defining-routes.md

 ##Method

 The Method is the the [HTTP method](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html) that is used to access the resource.
-Nancy supports the following methods `DELETE`, `GET`, `HEAD`, `OPTIONS`, `POS`T, `PUT` and `PATCH`.
+Nancy supports the following methods `DELETE`, `GET`, `HEAD`, `OPTIONS`, `POST`, `PUT` and `PATCH`.
 Head requests are automatically handled for all routes that are declared for GET requests.

 ##Pattern